GEMakers/gea-plugin-range/README.md

 ```

 ### *range.lowerOven.remoteEnable*
-The lower oven remote enable is a read-only integer value of the [enabled state](#enabled-state) enumeration.
-Note: in order to write a cook mode, remote control must be enabled for the oven.
+The lower oven remote enable is a read-only integer value of the [enabled state](#enabled-state) enumeration. *Note that in order to write a cook mode, remote control must be enabled for the oven.*

 ``` javascript
 app.bind(adapter, function (bus) {